ikkez/F3-Sugar/Router/readme.md

 #### Create Named Routes

 To register a new named route, use the register method.
-It uses the same syntax and params like `$f3->route` did, but prepends an additional `$name` argument.
+It uses the same syntax and params as `$f3->route`, but prepends an additional `$name` argument.

 ``` php
 $router->register( string $name, string $pattern, callback|string $handler, [ int $ttl = 0] , [ int $kbps = 0 ]);